tarell1999/cyclistic_bike-share/README.md

 These insights will drive business decisions by informing us:

-1. The differences between annual members vs. causal riders
+1. The differences between membership riders vs. causal riders
 2. How bikes are used at Cyclistic
 3. Why causal riders would buy a membership
 4. How digital media can effect Cyclistic’s marketing tactics